Vector Symbolic Finite State Machines in Attractor Neural Networks: Biological plausibility

-The procedure for generating the weights matrix $\mat{W}$, as a result of this simplicity, makes the proposed network more plausible than other more complex approaches, e.g. those utilising gradient descent methods.
+The procedure for generating the weights matrix $\mat{W}$, as a result of its simplicity, makes the proposed network more biologically plausible than other more complex approaches, e.g. those utilising gradient descent methods.
 It can be learned in one-shot in a fully online fashion, since adding a new node or edge involves only an additive contribution to the weights matrix, which does not require knowledge of irrelevant edges, nodes, their hypervectors, or the weight values themselves.
 Furthermore, as a result of the entirely distributed representation of states and transitions, new behaviours may be added to the weights matrix at a later date, both without having to allocate new hardware, and without having to recalculate $\mat{W}$ with all previous data.
 Both of these factors are critical for continual online learning.

 Evaluating the local learnability of $\mat{W}$ to implement transitions is also necessary to evaluate the biological plausibility of the model.
-In the original Hopfield paper the weights could be learned using the simple Hebbian rule
+In the original paper by Hopfield, the weights could be learned using the simple Hebbian rule

 where $x_i^\nu$ and $x_j^\nu$ are the activities of the post- and presynaptic neurons respectively, and $\delta w_{ij}$ the online synaptic efficacy update \cite{hebb_organization_1949, hopfield_neural_1982}.
 While the attractor terms within the network can be learned in this manner, the transition cross-terms that we have introduced require an altered version of the learning rule.
 If we simplify our network construction by removing the edge state attractors, then the local weight update required to learn a transition between states is given by